-Raquel was born in Madrid – Spain, is also of Costa Rican descent and has lived most of her life in the U.S. As an interdisciplinary artist she holds an M.F.A. in Playwriting from Columbia University – Deans Fellowship recipient.
-B.F.A. in Theatre from University of Florida/New World School of the Arts Conservatory where she developed work as a writer, director, actor and dramaturge.
+Raquel Almazan was born in Madrid – Spain, is also of Costa Rican descent and has lived most of her life in the U.S. As an interdisciplinary artist she holds an M.F.A. in Playwriting from Columbia University – Deans Fellowship recipient.
+B.F.A. in Theatre from University of Florida/New World School of the Arts Conservatory.
+She develops work as a writer, director, actor, dramaturge and is also a Butoh dance practitioner.
 Almazan is the Artistic Director of LA LUCHA ARTS, producing several of her original works, including LATIN IS AMERICA play cycle and lecture-performance, a collection of bi-lingual works in dedication to each Latin American country.
-Select play credits include: La Paloma Prisoner (recipient of thethe LGBTQ Arch and Bruce Brown Foundation Playwriting Prize, Workshop: Signature Theatre off Broadway – readings: La Mama ETC, INTAR, Labyrinth Theatre Company and The Lark).
-CAFÉ (recipient of Kennedy Center’s Latinidad Award, Columbia Stages workshop directed by Elena Araoz).
+Select play credits include: La Paloma Prisoner (Arthur J. Harris Social Justice Prize/ workshop: Signature Theatre, off Broadway – readings: La Mama ETC, INTAR, Labyrinth and The Lark).
+CAFÉ (Kennedy Center’s Latinidad Award, Columbia Stages workshop directed by Elena Araoz).
 La Migra Taco Truck and Dar a Luz (off Broadway NYC Theatre Row, Aspen Stage, New Theatre–FL).
-El Oido De un Pais (New Theatre-FL).
-Junkyard Food (Louis O’Gerrits Theatre).
-Watermelon (Lone Star Co., off Broadway reading).
-She was awarded a Professional Development residency with the Eugene O’Neill Center Playwrights Conference 2015 and is a Core Apprentice Writer with The Playwrights’ Center 2015-16.
+El Odio De un Pais (Pangea World Theatre/New Theatre).
+Does that Feel Good to you My Lark?: A Doll’s House Adaptation (Bushwick Starr reading/New Georges – Audrey residency) She has been awarded a Professional Development residency with the Eugene O’Neill Center Playwrights Conference and Core Apprentice residency, affiliated writer with The Playwrights’ Center.

-Film: She made her feature directorial debut with the mockumentary White Alligator (International Puerto Rican Heritage Film Festival, Art of Brooklyn Film Festival, International Bled Film Festival Slovenia *Best Actress Award.)
+Film: Feature directorial debut with the mockumentary White Alligator (International Puerto Rican Heritage Film Festival, Art of Brooklyn Film Festival, International Bled Film Festival Slovenia *Best Actress Award.)
 Writer’s Lab with National Association of Latin Independent Producers for her feature screenplay Death of the Doll, the short screened at Boyle Heights Latina Independent Film Extravaganza in L.A. and Naked Angels Theatre Reading Series.
-Grants: Map Fund, The Ford Foundation, Network of Ensemble Theatres Travel Grant, Deans Travel Grant, Manhattan Community Fund, Tropiculture Miami, Miami Dade Cultural Affairs, Florida Arts and The Artist Access Grant.
+Grants: NALAC, Map Fund (associate artist), The Ford Foundation, Network of Ensemble Theatres Travel Grant, Deans Travel Grant, Manhattan Community Fund, Miami Dade Cultural Affairs, Florida Arts and The Artist Access Grant.
 Nominated for United States Artist Award- Innovative Theatre Artist.

-As an Activist Artist, she participates at social- political conferences, including the United Nations, (two time Aspen Institute Panelist), National Women’s Studies Conference, Alternate Roots, International Women’s Playwrights Conference-Stockholm, Bodies In Transit Articulating the Americas and Beyond with the Hemispheric Institute Conference and in Rome, Italy for World Theatre Day at the Performing Gender and Violence in Contemporary National and Transnational Contexts Conference.
+As an Activist Artist, she participates at social- political conferences, including (two time Aspen Institute Panelists), International Women’s Playwrights Conference (Stockholm, Sweden and Santiago, Chile) Bodies In Transit Articulating the Americas and Beyond with the Hemispheric Institute Conference and in Rome, Italy for World Theatre Day at the Performing Gender and Violence in Contemporary Transnational Contexts Conference, National Women’s Studies Conference, National Performance Network and Alternate Roots.
+Playwright for Here to Be Seen: Women in Justice, collaboration with formerly incarcerated women & DA’s Re-entry task force.
 Performed an original monologue for Hillary Clinton’s Women’s Forum.
-Playwright for Here to Be Seen: Women in Justice, collaboration with formerly incarcerated women & DA’s Re-entry task force.
 Performance Workshops: Patricia Ariza, Susan Grace Cohen, Lee Michael Cohen, (Shakespeare with Adrian Noble, Peter Craze + Andy Goldberg + Ian Hersey), Laban, Grotowski, Movement and Directing.
 She has also trained in Butoh, Biomechanics, Suzuki, Improv, Clowning and Mask Work.
 Writing Development Workshops: Edward Albee, David Henry Hwang, Lynn Nottage, Theresa Rebeck, Charles Mee, David Mamet, Horton Foote, Morgan Jenness, Julie Harris, Naomi Ilizuka, and Carmen Rivera.
 Albee noted that Almazán “…sure can write.”

-Arts Educator/Facilitator to thousands of youth/ young adults: with The International Theatre Collaboration summer program at Columbia University, facilitator with Art Spring organization to incarcerated women in prison, Brooklyn Academy of Music, Repertorio Espanol, Epic Theatre and Joker with Theatre of the Oppressed NYC.
+Arts Educator to thousands of youth/ young adults: Is the youth program director at City Lore.
+Has facilitated with Columbia University, NYU, Manhattan Theatre Club, Brooklyn Academy of Music, DreamYard, Repertorio Espanol, Epic Theatre and Art Spring to incarcerated women in prison.
 With LEAP, directed NYC Public school students off Broadway at New World Stages.
-With Manhattan Theatre Club and Educational Play Productions, she performs throughout NYC Schools.
-For Theatre East she founded the educational New Rites Arts Program.
-She is a proud member of The Dramatist Guild, SAG-AFTRA, League of Professional Theatre Women, NALIP, Chicago Dramatist Network, and the Hispanic Organization of Latin Actors.
-She is a Founding member of LA Cooperativa of Latina/o Theatre Artists NYC.
+She is the founder of several original art programs.
+She is a proud member of The Dramatist Guild, NALAC, SAG-AFTRA, League of Professional Theatre Women, NALIP and the Hispanic Organization of Latin Actors.